Hu Sanniang

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Li Zhong is in the centre.
+The rest are (clockwise from top): Zhu Wu, Chen Da, Yan Shun, Wang Ying, Hu Sanniang, Zheng Tianshou, Zhou Tong, and Yang Chun.

-Hu Sanniang (literally "Third Sister Hu") is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Ten Feet of Blue", she ranks 59th among the 108 Stars of Destiny and 23rd among the 72 Earthly Fiends.
+Hu Sanniang, literally "Third Sister Hu", is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "One Zhang of Blue", she ranks 59th among the 108 Heroes and 23rd among the 72 Earthly Fiends.

 Background

+Hu Sanniang is the daughter of Squire Hu, the headman of the Hu Family Village at Lone Dragon Ridge (獨龍崗) in Yunzhou (around present-day Dongping County, Shandong).
+The ridge is also home to the Li Family Village headed by Li Ying, and the Zhu Family Village led by the three Zhu brothers and their father.

-Hu Sanniang is the daughter of Squire Hu, who owns the Hu Family Manor (扈家莊) that stands with the Li Family Manor (李家莊) and the Zhu Family Manor (祝家莊) on the Lone Dragon Ridge (獨龍崗).
-The ridge is believed to be in present-day Dongping County, Shandong province.
-Hu, who fights with a pair of sabres, could battle with dozens of men at the same time.
-She is also an expert thrower of a lasso, which she uses to catch her foes.
-She dons an armour over a red robe, a silk belt and a golden helmet when she goes into a battle.
+A highly-skilled warrior nicknamed "One Zhang of Blue", Hu Sanniang wields a pair of sabres and is capable of taking on dozens of enemies at the same time.
+She is also an expert at using the lasso, which she uses to catch her opponents by surprise and pull them off horseback.
+In battle, she dons a suit of armour over a red robe, a silk belt, and a golden helmet.